yrgoldteeth/teleportd/README.md

     $ export TELEPORTD_API_KEY=$APIKEY

 Create an instance of a Teleportd::Search with optional filters.
-Call the result method on the Search instance to receive a Hash of the search.

-Basic Query Without Filters:

-    $ search = Teleportd::Search.new
+The Search returns an enumerable collection of Teleportd::SearchResult objects

 Query With Locations: